andi1984/mastodon-guide/up-and-running.md

 Then run this command:

-`docker-compose run --rm web rails mastodon:make_admin USERNAME=yourusername`
+`docker-compose run --rm web bin/tootctl accounts modify <yourusername> --role admin`

 Logout and log back in again, then visit your.domain/admin/settings to start customizing your instance.